Tips for a stress-free relocation to Hong Kong

 If you want your children to integrate into the local community and culture as soon as possible, consider enrolling your children in mainstream schools in Hong Kong.
 The Education Bureau provides various support programmes and assistance to help students adjust to the local education system, language and culture.
 Still, please note that non-local children need to hold valid documents to enter public sector schools.
 For details, please refer to the prevailing EDB Circular on “Entry of Non-local Children and Children Holding a Form of Recognizance to Schools in Hong Kong”.

-Application period (the dates/periods listed below fall within the school year prior to school admission) (Note 2) | Date of results announcement (the dates/periods listed below fall within the school year prior to school admission) (Note 2) | |
+Date of results announcement (the dates/periods listed below fall within the school year prior to school admission) (Note 2) | |

 |